 Venmo is a very popular digital payment app, used by about 27 million people.
 It’s used for peer-to-peer payments (sending money to friends and family), as well as paying merchants.

 Most people don’t realize that Venmo transactions are public by default!
 Anyone can see the usernames of the individuals in a transaction, as well as the text, emojis, and time stamps of the transactions (the dollar amount is not visible).
-Bad actors can learn a lot about you by seeing your transaction history.
+Bad people can learn a lot about you by seeing your transaction history.

 If someone takes control of your Venmo account, they can send money to others (or themselves).

 For these reasons, you must improve the Venmo security and privacy on your Venmo account.
 Let’s walk through them.

 For some settings, I don’t have a recommendation related to security or privacy, so I don’t describe them in this guide.
 For those, feel free to keep the default, or choose based on your preferences.

 This guide was last updated for Venmo 7.32.0 on an iPhone running iOS 12.2.
 The settings and steps may differ based on the version of the Venmo app and device.

 In the Venmo app, tap the hamburger icon (3 horizontal lines) in the top left.
 Then, tap Settings.